espruino/EspruinoDocs/tutorials/Bangle.js First App.md

 * The IDE will detect it is an image and offer you some options for conversion
 * Name the icon `timer.img`
 * Ensure `Convert for Espruino` and `Transparency` are checked
-* Choose `4 bit Mac Palette` and check the Preview.
-If the colours aren't good enough, try `8 bit Web Palette` instead.
+* Choose `Optimal 2 bit` and check the Preview.
+If the colours aren't good enough, try `Optimal 4 bit` or `8 bit Web Palette` instead.
 * Now click `Ok` to upload

 Now all you have to do is change the App Info file to reference the icon.
 Copy